 Designs from other locks and dams were used to develop the design of a new LLCG, in conjunction with data specific to this gate and innovative techniques used successfully for other projects.
 Other gate types from the double-skinned gate design were considered.
-Following project research and modelling during design, a single-skinned, horizontally-framed miter gate was selected due to several factors: gate weight, complexity of constructing a new gate, long-term maintenance, safety, and cost (Error!
-Reference source not found.).
+Following project research and modelling during design, a single-skinned, horizontally-framed miter gate was selected due to several factors: gate weight, complexity of constructing a new gate, long-term maintenance, safety, and cost (Figure 2).